newjersey/navigator.business.nj.gov/web/roadmaps/tasks/building-permit.md

 1. **Site Drawings:** Hire an architect to create site drawings that meet your business needs and budget.
 2. **Utilities:** Work with your local government on any utility or water approvals you may need.
-3. **Construction Permits:** File for a construction permit with your government's local Building/Construction Department.
+3. **Construction Permits:** File for a construction permit with your local government's Building/Construction Department.
-4. **Contractors:** Hire any contractors you may need such aplumbers, electrical, fire and/or HVAC.
-Remember that it's recommended that you get three quotes for every industry you want to hire.
+4. **Contractors:** Hire any contractors you may need, such as plumbers, electricans, and fire prevention, HVAC or general contractors.
+Industry best practice is to get 3 quotes before deciding on a contractor.

-Now that you have all the necessary drawings, approvals, and contractors in place, you are in a good position to get that construction started!
+Once you have all the necessary drawings, approvals, and contractors in place, you are in a good position to get your construction or renovation started!

 After you complete this task, you will have:
 - Site drawings